-Home » QUEST FOR EMPIRE: Napoleonic Wars » Text » VI.
+Home » QUEST FOR EMPIRE: Napoleonic Wars » Text links » VI.
 TURNABOUT » 5) The Nations Close Ranks

 5) The Nations Close Ranks